 What Kills Mold Better, Bleach or Vinegar?

 Both bleach and vinegar can kill mold on the surface, but neither is the right product to use for killing 100% of your mold, down to the root.
 Our mold expert Bob explains why.
-“Using either vinegar or bleach to clean mold is the same principle: high pH.
-They’re both acidic enough to kill some plant matter.
+“Using either vinegar or bleach to clean mold is the same principle: extreme pH, either extremely high or extremely low.
+They’re both caustic enough to kill some plant matter.
 The difference is that vinegar is ‘natural’, and bleach is man-made.
-The problem with both is that they don’t penetrate deep enough to truly kill mold.”
+The problem with both is that they don’t penetrate deeply enough to truly kill all the mold.”

 Learn more about using vinegar to kill mold — and the one instance when it is the best method — by clicking here.